-OFFICE OF ADMINISTRATIVE HEARINGS
+1 [ARTICLE] 6] 2 OFFICE OF ADMINISTRATIVE HEARINGS 3 4 SECTION 601.

-SECTION 601.
 CREATION OF OFFICE OF ADMINISTRATIVE HEARINGS.

-- (a) As used in this [article], office means the [Office of Administrative Hearings]. - (b) The Office of Administrative Hearings is created as an independent agency for the purpose of separating the adjudicatory function from the investigatory, prosecutorial, and policy-making functions of agencies. - (c) Administrative law judges shall be selected and appointed to the office [by the Governor upon screening and recommendation of a judicial nominating commission] [through competitive examination in the classified service of state employment] [by the chief administrative law judge]. - (d) The hearing officers and administrative law judges of the agencies to which this [act] applies shall become employees of the office.
+5 (a) As used in this [article], office means the [Office of Administrative Hearings].
+6 (b) The [Office of Administrative Hearings] is created as an independent nonpartisan 7 agency to perform for the purpose of separating the adjudicatory function and not perform the 8 from the investigatory, prosecutorial, and policy-making functions of agencies.
+9 (c) Administrative law judges shall be selected and appointed to the office through 10 competitive examination in the [classified service of state employment] or [by the chief 11 administrative law judge].
+12 (d) The administrative law judges of the agencies to which this [act] applies areshall 13 become employees of the office.
+14 SECTION 602.

-SECTION 602.
 DUTIES OF OFFICE.

-- (a) The office shall employ administrative law judges as necessary to conduct proceedings required by this [act] or provisions of law other than this [act]. - (b) Except as provided in this [article], the office shall provide an administrative law judge to serve as presiding officer unless the agency head hears the case without delegation or assignment to presiding officer.

-SECTION 603.
-APPOINTMENT AND DUTIES OF CHIEF ADMINISTRATIVE LAW JUDGE.
+15 (a) The office shall employ administrative law judges as necessary to conduct 16 adjudicative proceedings required by this [act] or provisions of law other than this [act].
+17 (b) Except as provided in this [article], the office shall provide an administrative law 18 judge to serve as presiding officer unless the agency head hears the case.
+19 SECTION 603.
+APPOINTMENT OF CHIEF ADMINISTRATIVE LAW JUDGE.
+20 (a) The office is headed by a chief administrative law judge [appointed by the Governor 21 with advice and consent of the [Senate] [House of Representatives] for a term of [6] years], and 22 until a successor is appointed and qualifies for office.
+A chief administrative law judge may be 23 removed only for good cause following notice and an opportunity for a contested case hearing.

-- (a) The office is headed by a chief administrative law judge [appointed by the Governor with advice and consent of the [Senate] [House of Representatives] for a term of [6] years], and until a successor is appointed.
-A chief administrative law judge may be removed only for good cause following notice and an opportunity for a disputed case hearing. - (b) The chief administrative law judge: - (1) must take an oath of office as required by law prior to the commencement of duties: - (2) must have substantial experience in administrative law; - (3) must devote full time to the duties of the office and may not engage in the practice of law; - (4) is eligible for reappointment; - (5) shall receive the salary provided by law; - (6) must be licensed to practice law in the state and admitted to practice for a minimum of five years; - (7) has the powers and duties specified in this [article]; and - (8) is subject to the code of conduct for administrative law judges. - (c) The chief administrative law judge may employ a staff in accordance with law.

-SECTION 604.
-POWERS OF CHIEF ADMINISTRATIVE LAW JUDGE.
-The chief administrative law judge shall:

-(1) supervise the office;
+1 (b) The chief administrative law judge: 2 (1) shall take an oath of office as required by law prior to the commencement of 3 duties; 4 (2) shall have substantial experience in administrative law; 5 (3) shall devote full time to the duties of the office and may not engage in the 6 practice of law; 7 (4) is eligible for reappointment; 8 (5) shall receive the salary provided by law; 9 (6) shall be licensed to practice law in the state and admitted to practice for a 10 minimum of five years; and 11 (7) is subject to the code of conduct for administrative law judges pursuant to 12 Section 410.
+13 (c) The chief administrative law judge may employ a staff in accordance with law.
+14 SECTION 604.
+POWERS AND DUTIES OF CHIEF ADMINISTRATIVE LAW 15 JUDGE.
+The chief administrative law judge shall: 16 (1)(1) supervise and manage the office; 17 (2)(2) assign randomly administrative law judges in any case referred to the office , 18 taking into account administrative law judge expertise, assign administrative law judges in any 19 case referred to the office; 20 (3)(3) protect and attempt to ensure the decisional independence of each administrative 21 law judge; 22 (4)(4) establish and implement standards for equipment, supplies, and technology for 23 administrative law judges;